 The Club’s mission statement defines our purpose.
 The GFWC Woman’s Club of Delray Beach is dedicated to community improvement by enhancing the lives of others through volunteer service.
 We are your neighbor, a co-worker, a retiree, a homemaker, an entrepreneur, a public employee, a community professional, a friend, parent, or grandparent.
 Participation in the Club for many of us has been rewarded with lifelong friendships.

-We have fun, too!
-After each meeting we go to lunch at a local restaurant, attend performances at local playhouses and the Arts Garage, occasionally plan group dinners with significant others in attendance, participate in activities sponsored by other Delray Beach groups such as “Search & the City” and the Lady Atlantic sail.
+attend performances at local playhouses and the Arts Garage, occasionally plan group dinners with significant others in attendance, participate in activities sponsored by other Delray Beach groups such as “Search & the City” and the Lady Atlantic sail.
 The Club has a book group that meets monthly for discussions and analysis of a novel.
 During summer months, members continue to socialize through the “Lunch Bunch” group.

-We do make time for social activities.
-We believe that after hard work, we should play!
 Learn more about us by clicking on Facebook: Woman’s Club of Delray Beach

 Visit GFWC Florida Federation of Women’s Clubs: www.gfwcflorida.org